 Fields of Psychology

-The psychology department provides you with both a well rounded education and the opportunity to explore specific areas of psychology in which you have special interests.
+The Department of Psychological Sciences provides you with both a well rounded education and the opportunity to explore specific areas of psychology in which you have special interests.
 The following descriptions from APA's Careers in Psychology booklet will serve as an introduction if you are pursuing a career that require graduate education in a specialized area of psychology.

 Applied Behavior Analysis